-Upper Belvedere joins the Albertina, Art History and Natural History museums in presenting the visitor with the Vienna dilemma: what’s more impressive, the art on display or the building housing the art?
+Upper Belvedere joins the Albertina, Art History and Natural History museums in presenting you with the eternal Vienna dilemma: what’s more impressive – the art on display or the building housing the art?

-The palace is home to a number of the Austrian Gallery’s permanent art collections, including:
+The Upper Belvedere palace is home to most of the permanent Belvedere art collections and exhibitions.
+These include:

 Eugene fought a lot of battles, won most of them, and made sure we never forget the fact by decorating his homes with constant reminders: pictures of these battles, triumphalist wall decorations, and ceiling paintings of him being honored for his military achievements by grateful figures from mythology.